 5. Avoid Lengthy Restaurant Lines

 Forget about battling the crowds for a seat in one of the bustling restaurants in Gatlinburg and Pigeon Forge.
 At Under Canvas, you can enjoy delicious healthy breakfasts or dinners at the resort’s Embers Restaurant.
 The diverse dinner menu includes the Under Canvas Burger, Pan-Roasted Trout or the Superfood & Quinoa Salad.
 At breakfast, there’s something for even the pickiest of eaters from French toast to breakfast burritos.
-If you’re planning on being in Great Smoky Mountains National Park for the day, order a gourmet box lunch by 9 p.m. the night before you go for pick-up the following morning.
+If you’re planning on being in Great Smoky Mountains National Park for the day, pick up lunch from the grab n’ go in the lobby tent to take with you.